My shopping cart

 Your cart is currently empty.

 My work and life are centered in a rural community that has a high percentage of Finnish immigrants.
-In this environment, being surrounded by boreal forests and a rich cultural heritage, I’ve been inspired to incorporate traditional Finnish handweaving, Raanu, into my artistic practice.
+In this environment, surrounded by boreal forests and a rich cultural heritage, I’ve been inspired to incorporate traditional Finnish handweaving, Raanu, into my artistic practice.
 Raanu weaving (translating the landscape into woven bands of colour) was practiced extensively in Scandinavia during the mid-20th century, though it no longer is, skipping generations of practitioners.